sungmen999/CassiaSDKGuideClone/RESTful-API.md

 ```

 ### Close Scan
-This API will close the router scanning for all the routers in the router list.
+This API will close the gateway scanning for all the gateways in the gateway list.
 The user application will not receive scan data anymore.

 ```POST http://{your AC domain}/api/aps/scan/close```